kyratrades/testing/docs/navigation-structure.md

 NOTES
 : Great HD capture of the final Broadway cast.
 Filmed just 2 days before the show closed.
 Keke is great as Ella but a very different voice from Laura and Paige.
 One slight head at the bottom at times but very visible.
 No washouts.

-#### Cinderella (Rodgers & Hammerstein) - First National Tour - December 21, 2014
-{: .no_toc .d-inline-block }

-SunsetBlvd79
-{: .label .label-blue }

-FORMAT
-: VOB (NO SMALLS)

-CAST
-: Paige Faure (Ella), Andy Huntington Jones (Topher), Kecia Lewis-Evans (Marie), Beth Glover (Madame), Aymee Garcia (Charlotte), David Andino (Jean-Michel), Ashley Park (Gabrielle), Antoine L Smith (Lord Pinkleton), Blake Hammond (Sebastian)

-NOTES
-: Beautiful HD capture with no obstructions.
-This cast has to be one of the best ever on tour.
-Paige and Kecia were so hilarious and wonderful in their roles.
-Gabrielle falls in the Finale and Paige brings out a newspaper at curtain call, to reference Newsies also in Chicago.
-A+

-#### Cinderella (Rodgers & Hammerstein) - New York City Opera - November 21, 2004 (Closing Night)

-FORMAT
-: VOB+smalls

-CAST
-: Sarah Uriarte Berry (Ella), Christopher Sieber (Topher), Eartha Kitt (Fairy Godmother), John Epperson (Stepmother), Dick Van Patten (King), Renee Taylor (Queen)

-NOTES
-: Excellent picture and sound with lots of nice closeups.
-A

 #### Cinderella (Rodgers & Hammerstein) - Second National Tour - May, 2018
 {: .no_toc .d-inline-block }